rasmusbergpalm/recurrent-relational-networks/docs/index.md

 >
 > Where is the milk?

-Simple questions like these, and slightly more complex ones, make up the [BaBi](https://research.fb.com/downloads/babi/) dataset.

 Like the RN we also evaluated our RRN on the BaBi dataset.
-We solved 19/20 tasks, one better than the RN, and as good as state-of-the-art sparse [differentiable neural computers](https://deepmind.com/blog/differentiable-neural-computers/) with also solve 19/20.
+We solved 19/20 tasks, one better than the RN, and as good as state-of-the-art sparse [differentiable neural computers](https://deepmind.com/blog/differentiable-neural-computers/) which also solve 19/20.
-Notably the RRN trained in about 24 hours on four GPUs whereas the RN took several days on 10+ GPUs.
+Notably the RRN took about 24 hours to train on four GPUs whereas the RN took several days on 10+ GPUs.
 We think this is because the RRN is naturally designed to solve the questions requiring more than one step of reasoning.

 ## Conclusion